KimRass/warehouse/Data Science/Machine Learning/NLP/README.md

 ```
 ## Beam Search
 - Source: https://en.wikipedia.org/wiki/Beam_search, https://towardsdatascience.com/foundations-of-nlp-explained-visually-beam-search-how-it-works-1586b9849a24
 - In computer science, beam search is a heuristic search algorithm that explores a graph by expanding the most promising node in a limited set.
-Beam search is an optimization of best-first search that reduces its memory requirements.
 Best-first search is a graph search which orders all partial solutions (states) according to some heuristic.
-But in beam search, only a predetermined number of best partial solutions are kept as candidates.[1]
-It is thus a greedy algorithm.
+But in beam search, *only a predetermined number of best partial solutions are kept as candidates.
+It is thus a greedy algorithm*.
-- Beam search uses breadth-first search to build its search tree.
-At each level of the tree, it generates all successors of the states at the current level, sorting them in increasing order of heuristic cost.[3]
-However, it only stores a predetermined number, {\displaystyle \beta }\beta , of best states at each level (called the beam width).
+- *Beam search uses breadth-first search to build its search tree.* At each level of the tree, it generates all successors of the states at the current level, sorting them in increasing order of heuristic cost.
+However, it only stores a predetermined number of best states at each level (called the beam width).
 Only those states are expanded next.
 The greater the beam width, the fewer states are pruned.
-With an infinite beam width, no states are pruned and beam search is identical to breadth-first search.
-The beam width bounds the memory required to perform the search.
-Since a goal state could potentially be pruned, beam search sacrifices completeness (the guarantee that an algorithm will terminate with a solution, if one exists).
-Beam search is not optimal (that is, there is no guarantee that it will find the best solution).
-[4]
+With an infinite beam width, no states are pruned and beam search is identical to breadth-first search.* The beam width bounds the memory required to perform the search.
-- A beam search is most often used to maintain tractability in large systems with insufficient amount of memory to store the entire search tree.[5]
-For example, it has been used in many machine translation systems.[6]
-(The state of the art now primarily uses neural machine translation based methods.)
-To select the best translation, each part is processed, and many different ways of translating the words appear.
-The top best translations according to their sentence structures are kept, and the rest are discarded.
-The translator then evaluates the translations according to a given criterion, choosing the translation which best keeps the goals.
-The first use of a beam search was in the Harpy Speech Recognition System, CMU 1976.[7]
+- For example, *beam search has been used in many machine translation systems.* To select the best translation, each part is processed, and many different ways of translating the words appear. *The top best translations according to their sentence structures are kept, and the rest are discarded.
+The translator then evaluates the translations according to a given criterion, choosing the translation which best keeps the goals.*
 ```python
 def beam_search(data, k):
     seq_score = [[list(), 0]]